alastair66/SubsAlive/README.md

 # SubsAlive
 Finds responsive subdomains and greps out in file

-SubsAlive finds subdomains for your target and creates the folder with domain name and creates aa files with all existing subdomains after the scan.
+SubsAlive finds subdomains for your target and creates the folder with domain name and creates files with all existing subdomains after the scan.
 SubsAlive also finds out responsive subdomains of your target and greps out responsive subdomains from scan and creates another final.txt with subdomains.

 Before running the script change the permissions for the script: